 — Connotation Press

-Her poems have appeared in many journals and anthologies, including The Los Angeles Review, Pleiades, Poet Lore, Beloit Poetry Journal, Witness and The Academy of American Poets’ Poem-a-Day.
-Her work has been translated into Turkish, Mandarin, Arabic and Spanish.
+Her poems have appeared in many journals and anthologies, including Kenyon Review, Prairie Schooner, The Los Angeles Review, World Literature Today, Witness, and The Academy of American Poets’ Poem-a-Day.
+Her work has been translated into Turkish, Mandarin, Serbian, Arabic and Spanish.

-She is retired from a successful career as a visual artist (1996-2008).
+She has pivoted from a successful career as a visual artist (1996-2008).
 Her portrait series, “The Fabric of Jazz,” traveled to museums in ten cities.
 More artwork can be found in cultural centers, hospitals, museums, U.S. embassies and other organizations around the world.
 For 15 years, she was a producer and host for Santa Fe Public Radio.